-Bitcoin gave most of us the impression that it can provide anonymous transactions to keep one’s identity safe and out of reach from the authorities; however that was not the case, because law enforcement agencies including the FBI and Europol successfully traced bitcoin payments received by criminals on the dark web, over the past few years.
+Bitcoins gave most of us the impression that it can provide anonymous transactions to keep one’s identity safe and out of reach from the authorities; however that was not the case, because law enforcement agencies including the FBI and Europol successfully traced bitcoin payments received by criminals on the dark web, over the past few years.
 It is impossible for law enforcement agencies and investigators to identify a user through a bitcoin wallet that easily.

 In order to trace the transactions done by suspects, law enforcement agencies must urge and get the cooperation of bitcoin exchanges and utilize their KYC systems and information database to trace the identities of the hackers.